ingenuity-build/testnets/innuendo/README.md

 Innuendo-4 is a replacement for the innuendo-3 long term testnet for Quicksilver; it was created with the intent of onboarding public testnets against a fresh chain, clean of existing state, as close to mainnet scenario as possible.
 It starts with v0.10.5 of the `quicksilverd` binary which can be downloaded from the releases section of this repository, or as a docker container from quicksilverzone/quicksilver:v0.10.5.

+If you sync from genesis, you will need to ensure you follow the upgrade paths can detailed in the 'Innuendo-4' release, [here](https://github.com/ingenuity-build/testnets/releases/tag/v0.10.5)

 Source code will be released for self-building binaries prior to mainnet launch.
 Code is remaining incognito until then for strategic purposes.

 Genesis time is set to 2022-12-08T19:00:00Z.
 The network was started asyncronously.
 Accounts and validators from previous testnets were dropped.
 You will need to request tokens from Discord.
 Genesis can be downloaded from [here](./genesis.json).